pauwiden/application-tracking-system/README.md

  - npm install
  - npm start

- If you have a mac computer you might need to go to package.json in the root, and change "start": "set PORT=3006 && react-scripts start" to "start": "set PORT=3006 react-scripts start",
+ If you have a mac computer and npm start does not correctly change the port to 3006, try the "npm start-mac" command instead.